 - A. Attendance Policy- Lecture attendance is highly recommended.
 During certain parts of the class, attendance will be mandatory and a lack of attendance will affect your grade.
 Experience has shown that those who attend lectures earn higher grades in the course.
 Arrival on time is expected.
-Excused absences are consistent with university policies the undergraduate in catalog (https://catalog.ufl.edu/ugrad/current/regulations/info/attendance.aspx) and require appropriate documentation. - B. Class Expectations- Please turn off all cell phones upon entering class.
+Excused absences are consistent with university policies in the undergraduate catalog (https://catalog.ufl.edu/ugrad/current/regulations/info/attendance.aspx) and require appropriate documentation. - B. Class Expectations- Please turn off all cell phones upon entering class.
 Reading of newspapers, work on assignments for this or other classes, or other activities that are not part of the class are not allowed during lecture.
-Students who do not comply with these requirements or who behave disorderly or disrespectfully may be asked to leave the classroom. - C. Exams- All of our exams will be during our regularly scheduled class time, therefore there should be no exam conflicts.
+Students who do not comply with these requirements or who behave disorderly or disrespectfully may be asked to leave the classroom.